JanssenProject/jans/demos/jans-tent/README.md

 # Jans Tent

-A reliable OpenID client to be used in auth testing.
+Reliable OpenID client to be used in auth testing.

 ## Installation